Organize Your Important Papers, Bills, Receipts, and More

 Install hanging magazine holders on the wall to organize mail and other documents in a quick and efficient manner.
 Wire files help keep things visible and fresh in your mind.
-Label the hanging files to make organization fast and simple.
+Label the hanging files to make paper storage fast and simple.

-By keeping papers on hand and off the desk, this wall-mount file helps corral paper clutter.
+By keeping papers on hand and off the desk, this wall-mount mail organizer helps corral paper clutter.
 Use each compartment to organize items by category, such as bills, schoolwork, and notepads.
 Affix metal hooks to outer panels for keys or grab-and-go items.

 Keep clutter at bay with a multipurpose work station.
 This communication haven is built from a patchwork of magnet, dry-erase, chalkboard, cork, and pegboard squares behind the built-in desktop.
 The combination of materials ensures that messages and papers can be stored in versatile ways.
 Use magnetic boards to hold papers you need only temporarily, dry-erase boards and chalkboards to jot down quick messages, cork boards to stick more permanent papers on (favorite take-out menus, emergency phone numbers), and pegboard squares to mount containers for desk supplies.

 A good desk organizer doesn't have to sit on top of the desk.
 Quarter-sheet baking pans make great clutter-catchers in shallow desk drawers.
-Designate a tray for each specific need, such as organizing bills or corralling extra office supplies, to keep counters clean.
+Designate a tray for each specific need, such as organizing bills or corralling extra office supplies, to keep your desk surface clear of clutter.

 Stash everything you need to accomplish a task in one designated area.
-Perfect for storing small items, this letter holder adds a burst of style to the desktop and keeps colorful stationery on hand for jotting a quick note.
+Perfect for storing small items, this mail organizer adds a burst of style to the desktop and keeps colorful stationery on hand for jotting a quick note.
 With a desktop file holder like this, your drawers can be free of clutter.

 Sync your family's busy schedules with a communication center at the heart of your home.
 A host of wall-mount organizers, such as bulletin boards, magnetic panels, and file folders, save space and encourage parents and kids to exchange important messages.
 Magnetic strips of memo board provide a place to hang cards and photos.

 Create a portable coupon and receipt organizer from an index card case and stash it where you'll remember to take it on errands.
 Alphabetized divider tabs are the perfect solution for filing lists accordingly.
-The holder's small size makes it easy to stow in a purse.
+The mini file folder is easy to stow in a purse.

 Stop searching high and low for important papers, coupons, and receipts.
 Instead, sort papers by type and organize each subject in an accordion file box.
-Designate an hour each month to sort through everything, and toss expired coupons and archive last month's bills and receipts in a separate file.
+Designate an hour each month to sort through everything: toss expired coupons and archive last month's bills and receipts in a separate file.